BUFDataScience/BUFDataScience.github.io/_posts/2017-04-25-text-analytics-in-python.md

 ---
-title: 'Meetup 8: Text Analytics in Python'
+title: 'Meetup 8: Intro to Text Analytics in Python'
 tags: [text]

 ---